|Glossary Terms||Glossary Definitions|

-Medicare Parts A and B cover part-time or intermittent skilled nursing care, physical therapy, occupational therapy, speech therapy, home health aide services, medical social services, durable medical equipment (such as wheelchairs, hospital beds, oxygen, and walkers) and medical supplies, and other services.
+Medicare Parts A and B cover part-time or intermittent skilled nursing care, physical therapy, occupational therapy, speech therapy, home health aide services, medical social services, durable medical equipment (like wheelchairs, hospital beds, oxygen, and walkers) and medical supplies, and other services.
 Note: You must meet certain conditions. - Opens in a new window

 The list of services is obtained from the Quality Information Evaluation System (QIES) database maintained by the State Survey Agency and updated monthly.

-The agency may offer additional services so it is important to check with the agency for the most current information.
+The agency may offer additional services so it's important to check with the agency for the most current information.

-Services given to help you return to usual activities (such as bathing, preparing meals, and housekeeping) after illness either on an inpatient or outpatient basis.
+Services given to help you return to usual activities (like bathing, preparing meals, and housekeeping) after illness either on an inpatient or outpatient basis.

-Treatment of injury and disease by mechanical means, such as heat, light, exercise, and massage.
+Treatment of injury and disease by mechanical means, like heat, light, exercise, and massage.

-Care given or supervised by Registered Nurses.
+Care given or supervised by registered nurses.
 Nurses provide direct care; manage, observe, and evaluate a patient’s care; and teach the patient and his or her family caregiver.
 Examples include: giving IV drugs, shots, or tube feedings; changing dressings; and teaching about diabetes care.
 Any service that could be done safely by a non-medical person (or by yourself) without the supervision of a nurse isn’t skilled nursing care.
-Medicare covers home health skilled nursing care that is part time and intermittent.
+Medicare covers home health skilled nursing care that's part time and intermittent.

 A nursing facility with the staff and equipment to give skilled nursing care and, in most cases, skilled rehabilitative services and other related health services.

 This is the study of communication problems.
 Speech therapists assist with problems involving speech, language, and swallowing.
-Communication problems can be present at birth or develop after an injury or illness, such as a stroke.
+Communication problems can be present at birth or develop after an injury or illness, like a stroke.

 |State Survey Agency||

-A State agency that oversees health care facilities that participate in the Medicare and/or Medicaid programs.
+A state agency that oversees health care facilities that participate in Medicare and/or Medicaid.
 The State Survey Agency inspects health care facilities and investigates complaints to ensure that health and safety standards are met.